 Host a pickle party and make a variety of chutneys to sample and share.

 Combine base ingredients with the recipe below to complete

-white pepper 1/4 tsp. (or black), fine ground, freshly milled
+white pepper, 1/4 tsp., (or black), fine ground, freshly milled is best

 Blueberry Chutney with Basil & Lime - 1 Quart